OULibraries/dspace_vagrant/docs/dev-workflow.md

+# Developer Workflow

-# Simplified Ouatio DSpace Workflow
+## Simplified Ouatio DSpace Git Workflow

 New code should be created in feature branches derived from the master branch and merged in to the master branch in logical units.